unit-io/bpool/readme.md

 ```

 ### Put Buffer to Pool
-To put buffer to the pool when finished using buffer use bufPool.Put(buffer) method, this operation resets the underline buffer and also resets the buffer pool interval (that was used to delay the Get operation) if capacity is below the target size.
+To put buffer to the pool when finished using buffer use bufPool.Put(buffer) method, this operation resets the slice.
+It also resets the buffer pool interval that was used to delay the Get operation if capacity is below the target size.

 ```